- Windows 11’s Search indexing was turned off error will affect your performance.

 - Select the Keep my files option.

-- Next, select either the Cloud download or Local reinstall option (whichever you prefer).
+- Next, select either the Cloud download or Local reinstall option (whichever you prefer), and similarly choose the other preferable options to complete the restore process.

-However, the potential resolutions here will likely fix the Search indexing was turned off error for most Windows 11 users.
+The potential resolutions here will likely fix the Search indexing was turned off error for most Windows 11 users.
 So, make sure you give them a try first.
+And with indexing turned on, you can now effectively search on Windows 11.

-You can also change search indexing locations to reduce the Windows indexing service’s system resource utilization when you’ve fixed it.
-Our guide on how to enable and disable indexing provides further details for modifying index locations.
+You can also modify the indexing parameters or disable the feature to reduce the Windows Search service’s resource utilization when you’ve fixed it.

 Have you managed to do so?
 Let us know which solution worked for you in the comments area below.